keyestudio/KS3025-KS3025F-Keyestudio-Raspberry-Pi-Pico-Learning-Kit-Complete-Edition-Python/2. Python_Tutorial/Project 25：Human Induction Lamp.md

 5.  **Test Result**

     Ensure that the Raspberry Pi Pico is connected to the computer，click“Stop/Restart backend”.

     ![](/media/5328e0e2f11967549f347f7719420f02.png)

-Click “Run current script”, the code starts executing, we will see that When your hand covers the light-sensitive part of the photoresistor to simulate darkness, the Raspberry Pi Pico's built-in LED will light up.
+Click “Run current script”, the code starts executing, we will see that when your hand covers the light-sensitive part of the photoresistor to simulate darkness, the Raspberry Pi Pico's built-in LED will light up.
 Then shake it in front of the PIR motion sensor with your other hand, the external LED will light up, too, and after a delay of a few seconds, the external LED will automatically turn off.

 At the same time, the "Shell" window of Thonny IDE will print the delay time when the external LED lights up .
 If the sensitive part of the photoresistor is not covered, you can see that the the Raspberry Pi Pico's built-in LED lights go out , at this time, shake in front of the PIR motion sensor with your hand, the external LED is off.
 Press“Ctrl+C”or click“Stop/Restart backend”to exit the program.

 ![](/media/1694a3ff1f0fd065862961ebde40c063.png)